BPrasad123/Machine_Learning_Projects/README.md

 3. GridSearchCV has been used for hyperparameter optimization
 4. Pipeline has been used for ease of model execution and finding the best performing model based on accurracy.

 Disclaimer: Pipeline related code has been inspired by Matthew Mayo's blog on KDNuggests.

-Code: Churn_Prediction.py

 # Model Optimization with Hyperparameter Tuning